dnikic/terminal-developer-workflow/README.md

 I start of line (or home key)
 A end of line (or end key)
 Move cursor
-h,l per charcter, w,b per word
+h,l per charcter, e,b per word
 j,k down and up
 arrows also work
 Select text